-Target Location Equipment Size Illegal Parking Before Illegal Parking After Change Rate of Increase/ Decrease Nohyeon Station → Kyobo Tower 3 locations 163 units 47 units -116 -71% Kyobo Tower → Gangnam Station 1 location 144 units 90 units -54 -37% Gangnam Station → Woosung Apartment 1 location 116 units 66 units -50 -43% Total 5 locations 432 units 203 units -220 -52%
+Target Location Number of Enforcement Equipment Illegal Parking Before Illegal Parking After Change Rate of Increase/Decrease Nonhyeon Station \rightarrow Kyobo Tower 3 locations 163 units 47 units -116 -71% Kyobo Tower → Gangnam Station 1 location 144 units 90 units -54 -37% Gangnam Station → Woosung Apartment 1 location 116 units 66 units -50 -43% Total 5 locations 432 units 203 units -220 -52%

-After the introduction of the automated parking enforcement system, the traffic volume increased by 0.12% - 3.10% or, 1.55% on average.
-The number of illegally parked vehicles per day significantly decreased from 37% to 71%, showing 52% on average.
+After the introduction of the automated parking enforcement system, traffic volume increased by 0.12% - 3.10% or 1.55% on average.
+The number of illegally parked vehicles per day significantly decreased by 37% to 71%, with a reduction of 52% on average.

-The following table illustrates the gradual and continuous decrease following the introduction of the system.
+The following table illustrates the gradual and continuous decrease in the number of illegally parked cars following the introduction of the system.